drhee21/autocheckout-extension/README.md

 # autocheckout-extension
-Automate the online shopping process with one click
+Automate the online shopping process with a single click

 ## Disclaimer